Celebrating a Cancerversary

 Why we celebrate

-At Hope Has Arrived, we believe that marking a significant day on your cancer journey can help you walk in hope, as these milestone moments help a person honor their story, practice gratitude and focus on the positive.
+At Hope Has Arrived, we believe that marking a significant day on your cancer journey can help you walk in hope, as these milestones can help a person honor their story, practice gratitude and focus on the positive.

 To some the term “celebrate” might feel too strong.
-Indeed, for some parts of your journey the only appropriate response may be to grieve.
+Indeed, for some parts of your journey the only appropriate response may be to grieve or lament.
 For more on this topic, see grieving and lamenting (coming soon).

 While keeping the proper perspective, here is more about why we think it is important to celebrate: remembering a specific day helps many cancer survivors acknowledge the experiences they have been through, as well as mark the passage of another year.
-And in a way, it helps them experience gratitude for the life they have, helping understand that every day is a gift.
+And in many ways, it helps them experience gratitude for the life they have, helping understand that every day is a gift.

 “For me, life after cancer has been different,” says Wilma.
 “I previously saw my life as a gift, but there is something about facing your own death that wakes you up to it even more and helps you savor those blessings.”